Cornea specialist in Mumbai

 Eye drops of fluorescein dye are used to check for corneal abrasions.
-These drops make small abrasions noticeable, helping the eye specialist during early-stage diagnosis.
+These drops make small abrasions noticeable, helping the cornea specialist in Mumbai during early-stage diagnosis.

 Like any surgery, corneal transplant surgery has some risks.
 A major risk is if your body sees the new cornea as a foreign object, it tries to get rid of it.
 Other risks include infections, bleeding, retinal detachment or formation of Glaucoma.

 Corneal transplant is performed as an outpatient surgery.
 Depending on the type of transplant, it can take up to a year to fully recover.
 It is recommended that you make a follow-up appointment the day after surgery to check how your eye is healing and talk with your doctor about when you can get back to your normal activities.